emdashdrupal/Carto/Home.md

 The third option is the **Export Sub-Building Upgrades’ POIs** option.
 Users can decide whether to export sub-building upgrades as individual POIs or not; default to be false.

 The fourth option is the <a id="CountHomelessResidents"></a> **Count Homeless Residents** option.
-When enabled, the homeless that **live in the park** will be counted into corresponding fields.
-Here’s a table showing how Carto performs the census:
+When enabled, the homeless that *live in parks* are counted into corresponding fields.
+This table explains how Carto performs the census, assuming **Count Homeless Residents** is enabled:

 | Field                | Normal Citizens | The Homeless                   | Foreigners (Tourist / Transit / Migrant Workers)| Description |
 | -------------------- | ----------------| -------------------------------|-------------------------------------------------|-------------|
 | Household / Resident | ✅              | ⚠️Only those live in the park | ❌                                              |The homeless without any temporary shelters can be regarded as foreigners. |
 | Employee             | ✅              | ✅                            | ✅                                              |The homeless and migrant workers are valid workers. |

-> {!NOTE}
-> Assumes the Count Homeless Residents option is enabled.

 The fifth option is the <a id="ExportUnzoned"></a> **Export Unzoned Zoning Cells** option.
 When enabled, Carto will export every zoning cells, even if they are not zoned (empty).
 Disable this option to reduce the file size.

 The sixth option is the <a id="UseZoneColorChangersColor"></a> **Use Zone Color Changer’s Color** option.
-This option will only appear when Carto detects that [Zone Color Changer](https://mods.paradoxplaza.com/mods/81568/Windows) mod is loaded.
+This option displays when Carto detects the [Zone Color Changer](https://mods.paradoxplaza.com/mods/81568/Windows) mod is loaded.
 When enabled, the Color field is replaced by Zone Color Changer’s current settings.

 ![Use Zone Color Changer’s Color option](src/Carto-Misc-ZCC.png)